Written by Catherine D'Aversa - Published in The Lawyers Weekly Magazine

 - Joining committees and getting involved with community activities in your chosen field so that you increase your knowledge and exposure.

-- Building your credibility by delivering public addresses, writing papers and books on your chosen niche, responding to questions on community forums like LinkedIn groups and obtaining formal recommendations from leaders in the field.
+- Building your credibility by delivering public addresses, writing papers in your chosen area, responding to questions on community forums like LinkedIn and obtaining formal recommendations from leaders in the field.

-Marketing yourself and building your personal brand are vital for development of your paralegal or law clerk practice.
+Marketing yourself and building your personal brand are vital for development of your paraprofessional practice.
 It isn’t enough to be available; you need to interact with the legal team, clients and the community.
-For licensed paralegals:

 - Implement content marketing on your website by means of a blog and articles written around researched keywords that pertain to your field of expertise.